-Reporting Period Accountability Measure Report Date Reporting Committee FY 2013-14 Attain sufficient state funding and manage the cost effectiveness of the University on that tuition increases do not even of 6% June 2013 Business of the University so that tuition increases do not exceed 6%.
+Reporting Period Accountability Measure Report Date Reporting Committee FY 2013-14 Attain sufficient state funding and manage the cost effectiveness June 2013 Business of the University so that tuition increases do not exceed 6%.
 FY 2014-15 Attain sufficient state funding and manage the cost effectiveness June 2014 Business of the University so that tuition increases do not exceed 6%.
 FY 2015-15 Attain sufficient state funding and manage the cost effectiveness June 2015 Business of the University so that tuition increases do not exceed 6%.